entermix123/entermix123/README.md

 - 👯 I’m looking to collaborate on projects so don't hesitate to contact me
 - 💬 Ask me about life and music
 - 📫 How to reach me: balabanovjordan@gmail.com
-- ⚡ Fun fact: I love to play billiard, create and play music and do some street fitness
+- ⚡ Fun fact: I love to play billiard, create and play music and do street fitness

 Languages and Tools I know: